Dimers and Imaginary geometry: Continuum windings and GFF

 \subsection{Identifying winding as the GFF: imaginary geometry}

+At this stage, we have proven that $h_t$ converges as $t$ goes to infinity, even if we are yet to state a precise meaning for this convergence.
+However we do not have any information about the limit law and in particular the $k$-point function $H$ is unknown.
+In this section we will identify the limit with the GFF, using the imaginary geometry coupling.

+Recall from \cref{sec:UST} that imaginary geometry provides a coupling between a UST and $\hg$, such that conditionally on some branches $\gamma_i$ of the UST, $\hg$ is a GFF in $\D \setminus \cup \gamma_i$, plus an argument term.
+Note that this argument term is exactly the same as the one for the conditional law of the regularised winding $h_t$ (see \cref{lem:two_pt_conv}).
+The key idea will be to say that if we take a large but finite number of branches, then in $\D \setminus \cup \gamma_i$ all points are close to the boundary and therefore both $\hg$ and $h_t$ have a small conditional variance.
+The means are essentially the argument terms so they match up to small errors.
+This will show that $\hg$ and $h_t$ are close in $L^2$, hence identifying the limit.

+Note that the only non-trivial fact about imaginary geometry that we need to use is the existence of a field $\hg$ with such a conditional law.

-We need the fact that the covariance is small when one of the points is near the boundary.
-For this we start by a deterministic lemma about the argument of maps that remove a small set.
+We first need the fact that the centred two-point function $G(x,y)$ (defined below) is small when one of the points, say $x$, is near the boundary.
+For this we start by a deterministic lemma about the argument of conformal maps that remove a small set.